Ja'afar of Negeri Sembilan: Colonel-in-chief of the Royal Signals Regiment

 The Royal Signals Regiment (RSD) is a combat support regiment in the Malaysian Army.
 Its main role is to establish and secure communication facilities for the command and tactical elements of the Malaysian Army.
 This Regiment is also involved in providing electronic warfare support and securing all communication channels amongst formation quarters and tactical teams.
 As the Colonel-in-Chief for RSD, Tuanku Ja'afar ibni Almarhum Tuanku Abdul Rahman often participated in RSD-organised programs such as visits to military camps, sporting events such as the shooting competitions frequently held at shooting ranges.

 Colonel-in-Chief of the Royal Electrical and Mechanical Engineers Corps

-"The existence of the Royal Electrical and Mechanical Engineers Corps for over 50 decades would not be possible without the sacrifice and service of our previous and current soldiers.
-In this perilous journey so full of trials and tribulations, our fallen warriors are the national heroes who wished to see KJLJD excel not only on the national front but also in the international scene" ~ Colonel-in-Chief of the Royal Electrical and Mechanical Engineers Corps, Tuanku Ja’afar.
+Tuanku Ja’afar, the Colonel-in-Chief of the Royal Electrical and Mechanical Engineers Corps (KJLJD) stated that the corps was formed by the result of the work performed by its past and present members, and that the group's history included significant challenges.
+He honored the members of the corps who died during their service.
+He also expressed a goal for the organization to be successful in both Malaysia and other countries.
 The initial role of Royal Electrical and Mechanical Engineers Corps is to provide technical support such as the maintenance of many military equipment owned by the Malaysian Army.
-The Corps have now expanded to accommodate many more services.
+The corps have now expanded to accommodate many more services.